 In addition to daily French classes, Hopkins and her classmates took weekly field trips to see cultural monuments - such as the Château de Pierrefonds, a castle from the Middle Ages - and other local sites, including Parc Astérix, an amusement park based on a famous French comic.

-During Summer 2014, Joy will be studying in India.
-She will be learning about Tibetan art-making and collage in Dharamsala, where the Tibetan government-in-exile operates, many Tibetan refugees live and the Dalai Lama resides.
+During Summer 2014, Joy studied in India.
+She learned about Tibetan art-making and collage in Dharamsala, where the Tibetan government-in-exile operates, many Tibetan refugees live and the Dalai Lama resides.

-Joy will spend five weeks in a SUNY Purchase program learning about Tibetan and Indian culture, making art and practicing yoga.
-After the completion of the program, she will remain in India independently for three additional weeks, making photographs, studying yoga and meditation and continuing her immersion in Tibetan and Indian cultures.
-She plans to make photographs during her entire trip.
+Joy spent five weeks in the SUNY Purchase program learning about Tibetan and Indian culture, making art and practicing yoga.
+After the completion of the program, she remained India independently for three additional weeks, making photographs, studying yoga and meditation and continuing her immersion in Tibetan and Indian cultures.